sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_update_ublox.md

 ### NEO-D9S Firmware Changes

-This module is used in the Facet L-Band to receive encrypted PMP messages over ~1.55GHz broadcast via a geosynchronous Inmarsat.
+This module is used in the EVK to receive encrypted PMP messages over ~1.55GHz broadcast via a geosynchronous Inmarsat.

 This binary file can be found in the [NEO Firmware](https://github.com/sparkfun/SparkFun_RTK_Everywhere_Firmware_Binaries/tree/main/NEO%20Firmware) folder.